The simplest tool

 Over the last decade, my rule as a creator — be it as a programmer, writer, designer or photographer — has been to use the simplest possible tool for the job.
 Use the simplest tool until you breach its potential.
 If you think you’re using the simplest tool and find one simpler yet, switch to that.

 This.
-I absolutely have and live by this rule.
+I absolutely have and live this rule.

 Connected to that rule of simplicity is a bias toward constraint.
 I’ve always shot with one lens.
 Obsessed over a single type of film.
 Worked for years with one type family.
 One specific CMS.
 A single scripting language.
 I am deeply suspicious of technology and find the easiest way to keep from creating is to trick yourself into believing some other tool — just that shiny thing over there — will make all the difference in how you work.

-Nailed it.
-The tech community is obsessed with “that shiny thing over there”, the development community partiularly so.
-They regularly confuse tools with craft.
-And they attack those who don’t make the same choices.
+The tech community is obsessed with “that shiny thing over there”, and the software development community partiularly so.
+They regularly conflate tools and craft.
+Because they’ve internalised their descisions, they attack those who don’t make the same choices.
 I’m looking pointedly at the aggresive fervour of Ruby on Rails enthusiasts and Linux On The Desktop zealots.

-Their focus is in the right place - the output not the tools.
+Their focus (pardon the pun) is on the output not the tools.

 A good developer, a good designer, can use any tools.
 But they’ll also have their favourite tools, which may not be your favourite tools.
-Their choices are as completely as valid as your own.
+Yet their choices are as completely as valid as your own.